MenuClose

 Warnings About Rapid Detox

 While few studies have been conducted on rapid detox, there are some dangers when trying this method.
 Note that there have been several deaths in association with rapid detox under anesthesia.
 This is especially true when the procedure is performed outside of a hospital.
 A major concern is that a common opiate withdrawal symptom is vomiting.
 While under the influence of anesthesia, you may start vomiting and be at risk of choking.
-Many specialists that deal with detox believe the risks of rapid detox outweigh the disproven benefits.
+Many specialists who deal with detox believe the risks of rapid detox outweigh the disproven benefits.
 These are some of the downfalls associated with rapid detox:

 • Can provoke unconsciousness